openebs-archive/openebs-docs/docs/cstor.md

 ## High Availability of cStor

-cStor volumes when deployed in 3 replica mode, it provide high availability of the data as long as the replicas are in quorum.
+cStor volumes when deployed in 3 replica mode, it provides high availability of data as long as the replicas are in quorum.
 At least two replicas are required to be healthy to call the volume is in quorum.
-In a 3 replica setup, if two replicas becomes unavailable because of the pool failure or unavailability, the volume is set to read-only by the target.
-When the volume replicas are back online, it will start rebuidling the data from the healthy replica one by one and the volume is set to be read-write as soon as the quorum is achieved.
+In a 3 replicas setup, if two replicas becomes unavailable due to either pool failure or unavailability, the volume is set to read-only by the target.
+When the volume replicas are back online, it will start rebuilding data from the healthy replica one by one and the volume is set to be read-write as soon as the quorum is achieved.

 ## Ephemeral Disk Support

 Kubernetes services such as GKE, EKS and AKS have cloud VMs where when a node is lost a new replacement node is provided with formatted new blockdevice as part of their Auto Scaling policy which means that the data on local disks of the original node is lost permanently.
 However, with cStor, you can still build a reliable and highly available persistent storage solution using these ephemeral local disks by using cStor's replication feature.

 For this to work, cStor StorageClass has to be configured with `ReplicaCount=3`.
 With this setting data on cStor volume is replicated to three copies on different nodes.
 In the ephemeral nodes scenario, when a node is lost, Kubernetes brings up a new node with the same label.
 Data of cStor volumes continues to be available and will be served from one of the other two remaining replicas.
-OpenEBS detects that a new node has come up with all new disks and it will automatically reconfigures the blockdevice CRs to the existing StoragePoolClaim config or StoragePool configuration.
+OpenEBS detects that a new node has come up with all new disks and it will automatically reconfigure the blockdevices CR to the existing StoragePoolClaim config or StoragePool configuration.
 The net effect is that the cStorPool instance that was gone with the lost node is recreated on the newly replaced node. cStor will then start rebuilding the cStor volume replicas onto this new cStorPool instance.

-**Note:** Rebuilding of data onto the new cStorPool instance can take time depending on the size of data to be rebuilt.
+**Note:** Rebuilding of data onto the new cStorPool instance can take time depending on the amount of data to be rebuilt.
 During this time the volume quorum needs to be maintained.
 In other words, during rebuilding time, the cStorPool is in an unprotected state where losing another node will cause permanent loss of data.
 Hence, during Kubernetes node upgrades, administrators need to make sure that the cStorPools are fully rebuilt and volumes are healthy/online before starting the upgrade of the next node.

 <br>